1 Policy Statement

 - To send confidential/sensitive information, particularly over the Internet, unless it is first encrypted by an encryption system approved by Information Security;

-- To commit the organization to a third party for example through purchase or sales contracts, job offers or price quotations, unless your are explicitly authorized by management to do so (principally staff within Procurement and HR).
+- To commit the organization to a third party for example through purchase or sales contracts, job offers, or price quotations, unless you are explicitly authorized by management to do so (principally staff within Procurement and HR).
 Do not interfere with or remove the standard corporate email disclaimer automatically appended to outbound emails;

 - For private or charity work unconnected with the organization’s legitimate business;